International Workers' Day: Chile

 President Carlos Ibáñez del Campo decreed 1 May a national holiday in 1931, in honour of the dignity of workers.
 All stores and public services must close for the entire day, and the major trade unions of Chile, represented in the national organization Workers' United Center of Chile (Central Unitaria de Trabajadores), organize rallies during the morning hours, with festivities and cookouts in the later part of the day, in all the major cities of Chile.
 During these rallies, representatives of the major left-wing political parties speak to the assemblies on the issues of the day concerning workers' rights.

 Colombia

 1 May has long been recognized as Labour Day and almost all workers respect it as a national holiday.
 As in many other countries, it is common to see rallies by the trade unions in all over the main regional capitals of the country.

 Costa Rica

 First celebrated in 1913, labor day is a public holiday, and at the same time an important day for government activities.
 On this day, the President of Costa Rica gives a speech to the citizens and the legislature of Costa Rica about the duties that were undertaken through the previous year.
 The president of the legislature is also chosen by its members.

 Cuba

 This day is known as Labour Day in Cuba.
 People march in the streets, showing their support to the Cuban Communist government and the Cuban Revolution during the whole morning.

+Dominica

+In Dominica, Labour Day is a public holiday on the first Monday in May.